c2research/onex/INSIGHT/README.md

 **HTTP method and URL**

-    GET /query/fromdataset/
+    GET /dataset/get/

 **URL params**

-    dsCollectionIndex: int
+    fromDataset: int
-      Index of the dataset in the dataset list.
+      1 if getting a sequence from the loaded dataset.
+0 if getting from the uploaded query file.

     qSeq: int
       Index of a sequence in the dataset.